dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 Simply by entering your simulation control commands as text, directly into the schematic and setting the Text type to spice, you can set up powerful spice analyses.
 You can run these straight away, without needing the Run your simulation dialog just using the `CTRL+R` hotkeys.

-Using this method it’s quick and easy to create and run more advanced simulation analyses and to make automated measurements on your circuit.
+Using this method it's quick and easy to create and run more advanced simulation analyses and to make automated measurements on your circuit.

-Here’s a quick insight into how it works but you can skip this if you like and just get into how to make this amazing feature work for you!
+Here's a quick insight into how it works but you can skip this if you like and just get into how to make this amazing feature work for you!

 EasyEDA automatically embeds the simulation commands set up in the Run your simulation dialogs within a control section.
 You can see this in the spice netlist for any circuit that has been through a simulation run at least once via: